mosesdinakaran/magento-log/README.md

 ## API Logging

-This API logging extension from Moses Extensions, provides an option to log all/specific api calls.
+Provides an option to log all/specific api calls.

 In most of our environment we use different third party services such as order management, product management, product search , shipping management etc. These services interact with Magento using Rest APi'S.